-The link specific headers and trailers used for ETH_CI traffic units carried using the mappings described in this Supplement are summarized in Table 8-2.
+The link-specific headers and trailers used for ETH\CI traffic units carried using the mappings described in this supplement are summarized in Table 8-2.

 Mapping (Clause) Header format Trailer format Inter-frame filler

 6.1 Preamble + SFD MAC FCS IPG

-6.2 GFP Header MAC FCS GFP Idle
+6.2 GFP header MAC FCS GFP idle

 7.1 Preamble + SFD MAC FCS IPG

 7.2 Preamble + SFD MAC FCS IPG

-7.3 GFP header + Preamble + SFD MAC FCS GFP Idle
+7.3 GFP header + preamble + SFD MAC FCS GFP idle

-Table 8-2 - ETH_CI header and trailer used in different mappings
+Table 8-2 - ETH\CI header and trailer used in different mappings

-In [IEEE 802.3], preambles, SFD, and IPG are considered as overhead - not as payload.
-They do not transit a bridge or a repeater in any standardized full-duplex Ethernet technology.
-They were originally put into the frame format to support collision detection for half-duplex Ethernet interfaces at 100 Mbit/s, and lower rates.
-As this is effectively "free space" for full-duplex interfaces, there have been cases where the preamble and IPG have been used to transmit data for undisclosed proprietary purposes.
+In [IEEE 802.3], preambles, SFD, ordered sets and IPG are considered to be overhead, not payload.
+They do not transit a bridge or a repeater in any standardized full duplex Ethernet technology.
+They were originally put into the frame format to support collision detection for half duplex Ethernet interfaces at 100 Mbit/s and lower rates.
+As this is effectively "free space" for full duplex interfaces, there have been cases where the preamble and IPG have been used to transmit data for undisclosed proprietary purposes.